HLS .m3u8 Manifests

 - Where an ad transitions back to the main content

-tags from the input manifest to the output manifest.
-Veeplay also inserts EXT-X-DISCONTINUITY
+Veeplay passes through EXT-X-DATERANGE tags from the input manifest to the output manifest.
+Veeplay also inserts EXT-X-DISCONTINUITY tags that correspond to the DATERANGE tags.
+The DISCONTINUITY tags mark the following boundaries:

 - Where the main content transitions to an ad